Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

   name: "Tank Drive",
   image: image("brainstorm-drive-configurations/TankDrive.excalidraw.svg"),
   description: [
-    Tank drive is a drivetrain where two sets of wheels (left and right) are powered independently, allowing for precise movement similar to a tank.
-The left joystick controls the left wheels, and the right joystick controls the right wheels, enabling the robot to move forward, backward, and turn by adjusting the speed of each side.
+    Tank drive has two sets of wheels (left and right) that are powered independently, allowing for precise movement similar to a tank.
+The left joystick controls the left wheels, and the right joystick controls the right wheels, enabling the robot to move forwards, backwards, and turn by adjusting the speed of each side.
   ],
   pros: [
     - Easy to build, saving time to build other subsystems